 The risk of transmission from children born with disability due to CMV infection is no greater than that from children who have CMV infection without symptoms.

-The highest risk to the unborn baby occurs when a woman who has never had CMV before is infected with the virus for the first time during pregnancy (primary [first] CMV infection) and when infection occurs during the first half of the pregnancy.
+The highest risk to the unborn baby occurs when a woman who has never had CMV before is infected with the virus for the first time during pregnancy (primary CMV infection) and when infection occurs during the first half of the pregnancy.
 Infection during one pregnancy does not increase the risk for subsequent pregnancies.
 However, if primary infection occurs, consideration should be given to waiting for at least 12 months before becoming pregnant again.

 Studies in Australia have shown that out of 1,000 live births, about 6 infants will have congenital CMV infection and 1-2 of those 6 infants (about 1 in 1000 infants overall) will have permanent disabilities of varying degree.
 These can include hearing loss, vision loss, small head size, cerebral palsy, developmental delay or intellectual disability, and in rare cases, death.

 Pregnant women are recommended to take steps to reduce their risk of exposure to CMV and so reduce the risk of their developing baby becoming infected.
 Preventive steps include:

 Child care workers who are pregnant or considering pregnancy should pay particular attention to good hand hygiene, especially after changing nappies or assisting with blowing noses or toileting.